egiden/django-contact-us-tools/docs/source/base_message_model.rst

     Sends the user's message as an email.

-    With the exception of **more_context**, each input argument corresponds to an :ref:`attribute<base_message_attr>` of the ``BaseMessage`` class.
+    With the exception of **more_context**, each input argument corresponds to an :ref:`attribute<base_message_attr>` of the :py:class:`BaseMessage` class.
 These particular arguments, however, take precedence over those attributes and will therefore be used if given a value either than the default of :py:obj:`None`.

     **text_file** :py:obj:`string` or :py:obj:`None`: Hates dogs